Skip to content

 If your license application is approved, you’ll be contacted by PSI to schedule your licensing exam.
 You’ll receive a Candidate Information Bulletin with information on each exam and resources to help you prepare.
 Exams are held at PSI locations across the state and offer testing times 6 days a week.

 Some states have reciprocity agreements available that allow your state license to be active within other states.
 Michigan does not currently offer any reciprocity for HVAC licenses.
-However, new legislation was released that allows current military personnel, veterans, and their dependents to be eligible for license reciprocity.
+However, legislation passed in 2020 ensures current military personnel, veterans, and their dependents are eligible for license reciprocity.
 Applicants will need to check with the Board to determine if their criteria is eligible for reciprocity.

 Michigan HVAC license costs